 FAVR Plan Versus a Standard Mileage Reimbursement Plan

-When an employer associates with a standard mileage reimbursement program, they must track the number of miles an employee covers for business purposes.
+When an employer uses a standard mileage reimbursement program, they must track the number of miles an employee covers for business purposes.
 He then needs to submit it to his employer.
 The employer determines the payment by multiplying mileage by the cent-per-mile the business sets.

-On the other hand, a FAVR reimbursement plan pays not only the mileage rate but also a monthly amount.
+On the other hand, a FAVR reimbursement program pays not only the mileage rate but also a monthly amount.
 Local vehicle expense data helps in determining both amounts.

 This is an ideal plan as it ensures accurate payments when employees live in different regions.
 The plan comes with location-specific rates and reimburses accordingly.
 For instance, if you are driving your car in NYC, it will cost higher than if you would drive in the Midwest.
 It is because fuel and other related costs are relatively higher in contrast to the Midwest.